What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of editors is projected to show little or no change from 2016 to 2026, as print media continues to face strong pressure from online publications.
+Employment of editors is projected to decline 7 percent from 2019 to 2029, as print media continues to face strong pressure from online publications.

 Employers generally prefer candidates with a bachelor’s degree in communications, journalism, or English.
 They also prefer candidates who have experience in a few types of media, such as newspapers, social media, and television.